 Monthly report updates from our Reefscapers coral biologists at Kuda Huraa and Landaa Giraavaru.

-You may also be interested in our extensive report on Coral Bleaching (2016), our previous yearbooks for 2017 – and – 2018, or the Coral Frame Collection gallery to view photographs of your own sponsored coral frame as part of our Reefscapers coral propagation project.
+You may also be interested in our extensive report on Coral Bleaching (2016), our previous yearbooks for 2017 – and – 2018, and the Coral Frame Collection gallery to view photographs of your own sponsored coral frame as part of our Reefscapers coral propagation project.

 At Landaa Giraavaru, 21 new coral frames were transplanted during January (located mainly at the Dive and Al Barakat sites) and a further 350 frames were monitored (cleaned, maintained, photographed) around the island.
 In addition, we also relocated 250 frames under the central walkway at Water Villas, arranged into two parallel lines to provide shade from the sun during the upcoming warmer months, and to afford protection from some planned maintenance work.